xhumiq/jitsi/VideoMixer.md

 ### Why is this important

-Many of the members in our church have bandwidth limitations and this is especially true for the host members (moderators).
-Unfortunately the issue of limited bandwidth resources for the churches are not resolvable in the near future.
+Many of the members in our organization have bandwidth limitations and this is especially true for the host members (moderators).
+Unfortunately the issue of limited bandwidth resources for the groups are not resolvable in the near future.
 We have looked into other platforms that support the MCU architecture and they are not a good fit for our needs.
 Instead we are looking into implementing SFU and MCU simultaneously in our Jitsi solution.

 > Tldr; Jitsi requires too many streams per participant which becomes a real problem
-> even for the moderators when the size of the church is larger then 15 members.
+> even for the moderators when the size of a group is larger then 15 members.

 ## Proposal